onthebusiness/harelang.org/content/blog/2021-10-05-Reflection.md

 I've just merged support for reflection to Hare.
 Here's how it works!

+**Note**: This feature didn't make the cut, we rolled it back a few months later.
+Neat to see how it might have worked, though!

 ## Background

 "Reflection" refers to the ability for a program to examine the type system of